Examining Jimi Hendrix's Rhythm-Guitar Genius

 Jimi Hendrix's stature as rock's greatest guitarist is by now an absolute and indisputable fact.
-In this month's edition of "In Deep," I'll examine his genius within the realm of rhythm guitar.
+In this edition of "In Deep," I'll examine his genius within the realm of rhythm guitar.

 Live or in the studio, he always strove for spontaneously inspired performances of every song.
 For guitarists, this offers a vast treasure of musical lessons to be learned when studying any one of Hendrix’s compositions.